OumaimaBN/Twitter-Sentiment-Analysis/README.md

 ### Machine Preparation
 1. Install docker
 2. Install requirements.txt

 ### Run the Code

-1. in the project directory from the cmd line, run: Docker-compose up
+1. in the project directory from the cmd line, run: docker-compose up kafka mongodb
-2. in an other shell run: python kafkaTwitterStreaming.py
+2. in an other shell run: docker-compose up producer
-3. in an other shell run: python kafkaMongoConsumer.py
+3. in an other shell run: docker-compose up consumer
 4. And finally run: python DashboardFinal.py

 The results should be showing on an interactive webpage.